-As of 1 January 2022, WHT obligations depend on whether a payment relates to passive income and is made to a related party, and whether the PLN 2 million threshold of those payments has been exceeded:
+WHT obligations depend on whether a payment relates to passive income and is made to a related party, and whether the PLN 2 million threshold of those payments has been exceeded:

-- Below the threshold of PLN 2 million, the Polish WHT remitter may apply the WHT relief, provided that all conditions are met (in particular, holding a tax residency certificate and performing due care procedures). - Above the threshold of PLN 2 million, the basic concept is that the Polish WHT remitter should collect and pay WHT at domestic rates (20% or 19%, depending on the particular payment type).
-However, this regime applies to passive income payments made only to related parties (e.g. interest and royalties) and might be eliminated (and the WHT relief at source might be applied) if a WHT clearance opinion is obtained or the WHT remitter's statement is submitted.
+Below the threshold of PLN 2 million, the Polish WHT remitter may apply the WHT relief, provided that all conditions are met (in particular, holding a tax residency certificate and performing due diligence procedures).

+Above the threshold of PLN 2 million, the basic concept is that the Polish WHT remitter should collect and pay WHT at domestic rates (20% or 19%, depending on the particular payment type).
+However, this regime applies to passive income payments made only to related parties (e.g. interest and royalties) and may be eliminated (and the WHT relief at source might be applied) if a WHT clearance opinion is obtained or the WHT remitter's statement is submitted.